18 Month Sleep Regression And How To Get Through It FAST

 1. Newfound Independence

-For some toddlers, their newfound independence makes them want to push boundaries and resist established routines.
+For some toddlers, their newfound independence around the 18 month mark makes them want to push boundaries and resist established routines.

 Sadly for us… this includes resisting naps and bedtimes.

-This can mean that they find it hard to wind down at the end of the day and makes falling asleep quite tricky.
+This can mean that they find it hard to wind down at the end of the day, making falling asleep quite tricky.

 2. Separation Anxiety